JolleyLab/SlicerHeart-Warp_Newton/README.md

 # SlicerHeart-Warp_Newton
-Exploration of Use of Newton within SlicerHeart/Slicer environment
+Exploration of Use of Warp/Newton within SlicerHeart/Slicer environment

 # Use Case - Self-expanding Devices